 The Environmental Protection Agency (EPA) must develop a voluntary Tenant Star program within the Energy Star program to recognize tenants in commercial buildings that voluntarily achieve high levels of energy efficiency.
 The EPA may develop a voluntary program to recognize commercial building owners and tenants that use high-performance energy efficiency measures in the design and construction of leased spaces.
 A federal agency leasing space in a building without an Energy Star label must include in its lease provisions requirements that the space’s energy efficiency be measured against a nationally-recognized benchmark.
 The agency must also meet certain energy consumption disclosure requirements.

 Executive Order 13693 – Planning for Federal Sustainability in the Next Decade

-The Executive Order establishes Sustainability goals for each agency including reducing energy intensity by 2.5% and water use efficiency by 2% annually through FY 2025.
-Requires increasing percentages of renewable electric energy and thermal energy from alternative/clean sources by up to 30% by 2025.
-Beginning June 2016 implement Guiding Principles for Federal Leadership in High Performance and Sustainable Buildings 15% goal by 2025 and annual progress to 100% conformance.
-Identify a percentage of existing buildings for “Net-Zero Energy” and all new buildings to be “Net-Zero Energy” by 2020 and where feasible, water or waste net-zero by 2030.
+The Executive Order establishes sustainability goals for each agency including reducing energy intensity by 2.5% and water use efficiency by 2% annually through FY 2025.
+The order requires increasing percentages of renewable electric energy and thermal energy from alternative/clean sources by up to 30% by 2025.
+Agencies must meet the Guiding Principles for Federal Leadership in High Performance and Sustainable Buildings 15% goal by 2025.
+Agencies must identify a percentage of existing buildings for “Net-Zero Energy” and all new buildings must be “Net-Zero Energy” by 2020 and where feasible, with water or waste net-zero by 2030.

 Recommended Actions and Response